Space-time as a structured relativistic continuum

 Therefore, invariance under ${\rm GL}^{+}(n,\mathbb{R})$ seems to be responsible for the existence of solutions equivalent to local semisimple Lie groups of transformations acting freely and transitively on $M$.
 Abelian and semisimple Lie groups are opposite special cases within the family of all Lie groups.
 In this sense affinely-invariant models and metric-teleparallel models are complementary.
-Therefore, closed-parallelism solutions of ${\rm GL}^{+}(n,\mathbb{R})$-invariant models seem to be conceptual counterparts of holonomic flat-space solutions in metric-teleparallel theories.
+Therefore, closed-parallelism solutions of ${\rm GL}^{+}(n,\mathbb{R})$-inva\-riant models seem to be conceptual counterparts of holonomic flat-space solutions in metric-teleparallel theories.
 Unfortunately, in a four-dimensional space-time there are no solutions of this type, because there are no four-dimensional semi-simple Lie algebras.
 Thus, if we insist on Lie-algebraic solutions as something fundamental, then we must accept Kaluza's philosophy of multidimensional space-times.
 The ``usual'' four-dimensional space-time would be merely some aspect of ``Kaluza's world'' (e.g., a quotient manifold or a submanifold).
-We could also try to consider some kind of a complexified four-dimensional space time, because there exist eight-dimensional semisimple Lie algebras (e.g o ${\rm SU}(3)$, ${\rm SL}(3,\mathbb{R})$).
+We could also try to consider some kind of a complexified four-dimensional space time, because there exist eight-dimensional semisimple Lie algebras (e.g., ${\rm SU}(3)$, ${\rm SL}(3,\mathbb{R})$).

-However, it is also possible to retain intuitive special solutions of group-theoretical origin without introducing the mentioned complications (increase of dimension, Kaluza's universe, etc.).
-It turns out that dimensions ``semisimple plus one'' are also acceptable.
+However, it is also possible to retain intuitive special solutions of group-theoretical origin without introducing the above-mentioned complications (increase of dimension, Kaluza's universe, etc.).
+It turns out that dimensions ``semi\-simple plus one'' are also acceptable.
 Obviously, this covers the physical dimension four, because there are two simple three-dimensional Lie algebras, $so(3,\mathbb{R})= su(2)$, $so(1,2;\mathbb{R}) = sl(2,\mathbb{R})$.
 We shall now describe those group-theoretical solutions adapted to dimensions ``semisimple plus one''.
 The following notational convention will be used: coordinate and tonsorial indices in an $n$-dimensional manifold run from $0$ to $(n-1)$ and are denoted by Latin letters; Greek indices (``spatial'') run from $1$ to $(n-1)$.
 Non-holonomic indices are denoted, as usual, by capital symbols, with the same convention concerning Latin and Greek types.